lrh2000/StackRot/README.md

 };
 ```

-The structure `maple_range_64` represents a maple node in the following manner.
+The `maple_range_64` structure, as shown above, represents a maple node.
+In
-The pivots indicate the endpoints of 16 intervals, while the slots are used to
+addition to the pivots, the slots are used to refer to the VMA structure when
-reference the VMA structure when the node is considered a leaf node.
-The layout
+the node functions as a leaf node, or to other maple nodes when the node
+functions as an interior node.
+If an interval corresponds to a gap, the slot
+will simply contain a NULL value.
+The arrangement of pivot points and slots can
-of pivots and slots can be visualized as shown below:
+be visualized as illustrated below:

 ```
  Slots -> | 0 | 1 | 2 | ... | 12 | 13 | 14 | 15 |